 Our Social Clubs are free group activities that take place several times a week in person (face-to-face), over the phone and online, over Zoom.
 They offer a chance for older (over 65) and younger neighbours to share time, laughter and new experiences that help everyone to feel a part of our rapidly changing city, rather than left behind by it.
 Our Social Clubs take place on weekdays, evenings and weekends and include Pub Quiz, Desert Island Discs, Bowls and Brews, Plant Club, Yoga and more.

-Older neighbours can also sign up to receive our free monthly Postal Activity Pack, which includes an activity for every day of the month to do at home.
-Each daily suggestion is different and could range from writing a letter to an inanimate object, to deciding what you’d do if you were Prime Minister for the day, to cutting out words from a newspaper to turn into an abstract poem.
-These #AloneTogether resources are also available for anyone to download for free from our website here.
-We’re encouraging as many people as possible to take part and are sharing examples from our #AloneTogether community on our social media channels every day.
+We send out free monthly #AllTogether Activity Packs (in the post or over email), which include an activity for every week of the month to do at home.
+Each suggestion is different and could range from writing a letter to an inanimate object, to deciding what you’d do if you were Prime Minister for the day, to cutting out words from a newspaper to turn into an abstract poem.

-Although we’re unable to directly offer practical support ourselves, we are able to signpost older neighbours to our local and national partners to support them to access the right help, which may be access to food packages, prescription collections and more.
+Although we’re unable to directly offer practical support ourselves, we are able to signpost older neighbours to our local and national partners to support them to access the right help, which may be access to food packages, prescription collections, housing advice and repair, health services, local activities and more.

 We have clear guidelines on who our volunteers can and can't support.
 Our volunteers are not clinical staff – they are Mancunians who'd like to help people feel more connected.